nehal-sonal/Small-clinic-management-system/README.md

 4.Search by Name: Find patients by their names irrespective of the case insensitive.
 5.Add Appointment: Recording appointments for patients.
 6.Add History Note:Add medical history to a patient's record for doctor's reference.
-7.Edit Patient Details: Updating a patient's Name, Age, or Gender i entered incorrectly.
+7.Edit Patient Details: Updating a patient's Name, Age, or Gender entered incorrectly.
 8.Delete Record: Removing of a patient's record from the database if the patient has been logged out.
 9.Clear All Records: Deletion of the entire inputted data.
 10.Show Statistics: statistics of the patient population including total, male, and female counts.

- 🛠️ How It Works : The system stores all patient data in a file named `patients.txt`.
+ 🛠️ How It Works : The system stores all patient data in a file named (patients.txt).
 Each patient record is displayed in a single line, with the different types of data separated by (|).

 | Field Index | Data Stored | Example Data |
 | [0] | Patient ID | 11 |